afbat/afbat.github.io/hobbies.md

 ### Public History Lectures

-In addition to providing public history tours in Chicago's Edgewater and Albany Park community areas, as well as well as a Transit Tour on the Brown Line, I have given several public lectures:
+In addition to providing public history tours in Chicago's Edgewater and Albany Park community areas, as well as a Transit Tour on the Brown Line, I have given several public lectures:
 <br><br>
 **The Chicago Council on Science and Technology (C2ST) “From Here to There: The History and Future of Chicago’s Transportation”**
 <br>